 There could be an interesting solution to the above problems faced by critical level utilitarianism.
 In that theory, the level C was constant and the same for everyone.
 But what if different individuals in different situations have different critical levels?
 What if the critical level became variable?
 So instead of being a constant, the critical level becomes dependent on the individual i and the situation S. In a given situation S, an individual i has a critical level C(i,S).

 There are other possible values of the critical level besides 0.
-For example, if everyone chooses as their critical level the average utility of all other individuals, we arrive at average utilitarianism.
+For example, if everyone chooses as their critical level the average utility of all individuals (times a population factor (N-1)/N, which is close to 1 for large N), we arrive at average utilitarianism.
 Another possibility is that everyone can choose as their critical level their utility for their most preferred situation.
 So in situation S an individual has a utility U(i,S), which measures the preference for that situation S. But in that situation S, the individual can also have a stronger preference for his or her most preferred situation M which is different from S. That maximum preference can be set equal to the critical level C(i,S).
 The relative utility U(i,S)-C(i,S) now measures a complaint: in situation S the individual can complain that his or her most preferred situation M should have been chosen.
 This special version of variable critical level utilitarianism equals the minimum complaint theory which is a more flexible kind of negative utilitarianism.

 It is possible that if people choose a critical level that is very high, the variable critical level theory (which corresponds with a maximum relative preferences theory or the minimum complaint theory) selects a situation that is not preferred by those people.
 For example, if future people have a high critical level, they have strong complaints and it would be better if those people do not exist.
 But if they have a positive preference for the situation in which they do exist, it is better for them not to complain so hard, as complaining would select their non-existence.
 In general, future possible people might prefer a critical level that is as high as possible but does not result in the selection of a situation that they prefer less.
 So they prefer a highest possible safe critical level.